chunky-dev/docs/ChunkyDocs/docs/user_interface/render/camera.md

 	- `Skybox` - From the center of the currently loaded chunks look towards that cardinal direction and sets the FoV to 90 degrees.

-- `Camera` - Allows a scene to have multiple independant cameras which can have different properties.
+- `Camera` - Allows a scene to have multiple independent cameras which can have different properties.

 	- `Clone` - Clones selected camera